 Students who have been administratively withdrawn due to failure to adhere to SAP Standards and have (a) not been previously granted a successful appeal or (b) failed to meet the conditions of Academic Probation may be reinstated/readmitted, with approval from the Management Team.
 However, these students must:

 - 1. Wait six (6) months from the time of their withdrawal before re-applying - 2.
-Register for courses as an avocational student only program, their transcript will not reflect any information regarding the warning, probation, appeal, and/or reinstatement.
+Register for courses as an avocational student only

 Retention of Documentation in Student Records